 Our recurring losses from operations incurred and financial condition raise substantial doubt about our ability to continue as a going concern.
-In our financial statements for the year ended December 31, 2022, we concluded that our recurring losses from operations incurred, expectation of continuing operating losses for the foreseeable future, and the need to raise additional capital to finance our future operations raise substantial doubt about our ability to continue as a going concern.
+In our financial statements for the six months ended June 30, 2023 and for the year ended December 31, 2022, we concluded that our recurring losses from operations incurred, expectation of continuing operating losses for the foreseeable future, and the need to raise additional capital to finance our future operations raise substantial doubt about our ability to continue as a going concern.
 Similarly, our independent registered public accounting firm included an explanatory paragraph in its report on our financial statements for the year ended December 31, 2022 with respect to this uncertainty.
 Our ability to fund operations and capital needs will depend on funding from Alkermes that will be contributed to us or one of our subsidiaries immediately prior to or in connection with the separation to cover our capital needs following the separation and until we are able to access capital markets and/or other sources of capital.
 If we are unable to obtain sufficient funding, our business, prospects, financial condition and results of operations will be materially and adversely affected, and we may be unable to continue as a going concern.
 If we are unable to raise capital when needed or on acceptable terms, we would be forced to delay, limit, reduce or eliminate our product development or future commercialization efforts of one or more of our product candidates, or may be forced to reduce or terminate our operations.
 If we are unable to continue as a going concern, we may have to liquidate our assets and may receive less than the value at which those assets are carried on our audited financial statements, and it is likely that investors will lose all or a part of their investment.
-After the separation and distribution, in our own required quarterly assessments, we may again conclude that there is substantial doubt about our ability to continue as a going concern, and future reports from our independent registered public accounting firm may also contain statements expressing substantial doubt about our ability to continue as a going concern.
-If we seek additional financing to fund our business activities in the future and there remains substantial doubt about our ability to continue as a going concern, investors or other financing sources
+After the separation and distribution, in our own required quarterly assessments, we may again conclude that there is substantial doubt about our ability to continue as a going concern, and future reports from our independent registered public accounting firm may also contain statements expressing substantial doubt about our ability to continue as a going concern, investors or other financing sources may be unwilling to provide additional funding to us on commercially reasonable terms, if at all.